YD2023/temp_sensor/README.md

 # ESP32 Temperature & Humidity Sensor with BLE Beacon

-A comprehensive IoT temperature and humidity monitoring system built on the ESP32 platform using ESP-IDF framework.
+Hello!
+This project was a path for me to delve deeper into using FreeRTOS and BLE concepts in a real world setting.
+I creatred a comprehensive IoT temperature and humidity monitoring system built on the ESP32 platform using ESP-IDF framework.
 This project combines DHT22 sensor readings, OLED display output, and Bluetooth Low Energy (BLE) beacon functionality for wireless data transmission.

 ## 📋 Table of Contents

 - [Overview](#overview)
+- [Videos] (#videos)
 - [Hardware Requirements](#hardware-requirements)
 - [Software Architecture](#software-architecture)
 - [Features](#features)